Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: System Model and Notation

-Let us assume that the edges $\Delta(z)$ where $z\in \Omega_{sq}$ correspond to the intra-cell interference.
-We ignore intra-cell interference in our model, and hence we define the set of interfering edges in the graph as
+If we consider the edges ${\cal E}(\Delta(z))$, where $z\in \Omega_{sq}$, each node is incident to exactly two edges and by removing these edges, we have the connectivity graph in Figure \ref{proof_pic}, a proper representation of the hexagonal cellular network with no intra-cell interference.
+More precisely, without loss of generality, let ${\cal E}(\Delta(z))$, where $z\in \Omega_{sq}$, correspond to the intra-cell interference.
+Then since we ignore intra-cell interference in our model, we define the set of interfering edges in the graph as

 where,

 Thus the interference graph is $G(V,E)$ where $V$ is given by \eqref{eq:vert} and the set of edges $E$ is given by \eqref{eq:edges}.